Jamie Hacking

-Jamie Alexander Hacking (born 30 June 1971 in Oswaldtwistle, Lancashire, England), nicknamed The Hacker, is a 3 time AMA National champion British professional motorcycle racer who has spent his entire career in the United States.
+Jamie Alexander Hacking (born 30 June 1971 in Oswaldtwistle, Lancashire, England), nicknamed The Hacker, is a three-time AMA National champion British professional motorcycle racer who has spent his entire career in the United States.

 Early years

-At the age of 5, his father Brian gave him a small motorbike for Christmas, on which he learned the basics.
-At age 9, his family moved to Spartanburg, South Carolina for Brian's work.
-By age 12, he began competing in local motocross events and won a BMX bicycle championship.
+At the age of five, Hacking's father Brian gave him a small motorbike for Christmas, on which he learned the basics.
+At the age of nine, his family moved to Spartanburg, South Carolina for Brian's work.
+By the age of 12, he began competing in local motocross events and won a BMX bicycle championship.
 He progressed on dirt and eventually began to receive support from Kawasaki and Honda.
 By 1994, he turned his attention to road racing and competed in some CCS events and later progressed on to the WERA series.